Granola92/BoxOfficeProphet/README.md

 Genres are in lists.
 The lists come in alphabetical order, not related to which genre is most fitting.
 There are only a few genres so maybe make a binary column for each genre.

+Stars, directors, writers, and keywords are in order of importance.
+Directors 3 is none for 99% so usei it or don't.
+There is more detail to be added later on writers, as some writers do the screenplay while others do the story.

 There are so many keywords that you cannot make binary columns for them.
 They are all useful metrics still, so what you will probably need to do is make a separate dataframe with keywords as the index.
 Same goes for actors, writers, and directors

 Get used to converting all the numbers from strings to floats becuase I get them as strings in the html

 More about the revenues.
 All imdb data comes from boxofficemojo.
 If it is incomplete in imdb, it is incomplete in boxofficemojo.
 I will still go datascrape boxofficemojo because even if the data is incomplete it will be more detailed.
 If some box office data is missing I took out all box office data, because I found cases where they were able to hide american box office numbers but not other countries.
 The gross world revenue is a sum of all countries, so it looks super small, but its missing american numbers.
 Gross revenue is not comparable so all we can really gather is that it was probably a flop.

 glhf